consolidation/robo/docs/tasks/File.md

 ## Replace

-Performs search and replace inside a files.
+Performs search and replace inside a file.

 ``` php
 <?php